Table of Contents

 In addition, any person under 21 caught in possession of an open container of alcohol in a vehicle can have his/her license suspended for 6 months, even if he/she wasn’t driving!

-Expunge NJ Open Container Law
+Expunge the Open Container Law Offense?

-Since NJ’s open container law is considered a traffic offense, it cannot be expunged.
+Since New Jersey’s open container law is considered a traffic offense, it cannot be expunged.
 New Jersey records all traffic convictions permanently.
-A citation for having alcohol on a public beach is a civil offense that can be removed from one’s record 2 years after the defendant has satisfied the conditions of the sentence (i.e. paid the fine and completed jail or supervision).
+A citation for having alcohol on a public beach is a civil offense that can be removed from one’s record 2 years after the defendant has satisfied the conditions of the sentence (i.e., paid the fine and completed jail or supervision).
 Likewise, a conviction for underage possession of alcohol can also be expunged after a period of 5 years following the satisfaction of the sentencing.

 Who Should I Contact?